bsantosh909/santoshb.com.np/content/blog/supercell-content-creation-and-creator-code.md

 Supercell Creator program is open for all.
 Which means you can simply apply for it.
 But there are few requirements so it won't be an easy task.
 Still all the information about that can be found in the [offical creators website](https://creators.supercell.com)!

 ## Available codes
 This is an attempt to list all the creator codes available.
 If you find any code missing then you can simply mention that in the comments below.
-Also if you know about more of the social media that these creators user mention them as well.
-I will add them all to this list!
+I will add them all to this list.
+Heads up though there are over 100 creator codes listed!

 ### Galadon Gaming
 - `code` **Galadon**